Sharan Rani Backliwal

 Sharan Rani (also known as Sharan Rani Backliwal, née Mathur) (9 April 1929 – 8 April 2008) was an Indian classical sarod player and music scholar.

 Her private collection of 379 musical instruments ranging from the 15th to the 19th century is now part of the "Sharan Rani Backliwal Gallery of Musical Instruments" at the National Museum, New Delhi.

 Early life and training

 She was born Sharan Rani Mathur in the walled city of Old Delhi to a conservative Hindu family of well-known businessmen and educationists.
-As a young girl, Sharan Rani learned to play the sarod from the master musicians Allauddin Khan and his son Ali Akbar Khan.

-Backliwal began her musical career in spite of immense familial opposition.
-During this period in Indian history, a career as a musician was seen as something for gharanas (families where music was a hereditary profession) or was the profession of nautch girls or baijis, not something appropriate for the daughter of a respectable, non-musician family.
+As a young girl, she learned to play the sarod from the master musicians Allauddin Khan and his son Ali Akbar Khan.
+She began her musical career in the face of immense familial opposition; during this period in Indian history, a career as a musician was seen as something for gharanas (families where music was a hereditary profession) or typical of nautch girls or baijis, not something appropriate for the daughter of a respectable, non-musician family.
 She also learned the Kathak form of classical Indian dance from Achhan Maharaj and Manipuri dance from Nabha Kumar Sinha.
 In 1953, she did her M.A from Delhi University, and studied at Indraprastha College for Women.